lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 Where the “-p 4” indicates the fourth spine, and “temp1” is the name of the temporary file we are creating for the extracted spine.

-## 5.3 deg y \*\*deg, grados de la escala
+## 5.3 deg y \*\*deg
 The original file represents notes by their pitch.
 We need scale-degree information instead, in order to locate leading-tones.

-The command “deg” will
+The command “deg” will convert a file of \*\*kern data records into a file of
-convert a file of \*\*kern data records into a file of \*\*deg records, where each note appears as a number from 1 to 7, representing its scale degree.
-The calculation is relative to the current key, as specified in key tandem interpretation records in the file.
+\*\*deg records, where each note appears as a number from 1 to 7, representing its scale degree.

+* The calculation is relative to the current key, as specified in key tandem interpretation records in the file.

-We also require contour information;
+We also require contour information; happily the \*\*deg representation includes a direction indicator:

-happily the \*\*deg representation includes a direction indicator: the lower-case letter v signifies “lower than previous note” and the caret ^ signifies “higher than previous note.”
+* The lower-case letter v signifies “lower than previous note”

+* And the caret ^ signifies “higher than previous note.”

 The next step in our sample problem is thus:

 ```
 deg -x temp1 > temp2